AdobeDocs/document-cloud-learn.en/help/sign/admin/advanced-account-sharing.md

 >[!TIP]
 >
->This video is part of the course [Advanced Tasks for Admins](https://experienceleague.adobe.com/?recommended=Sign-A-1-2020.1) that is available for free on Experience League!
+>This video is part of the course [Advanced tasks for admins](https://experienceleague.adobe.com/?recommended=Sign-A-1-2020.1) that is available for free on Experience League!